 Techniques such as portable X-ray diffraction (pXRD) and portable X-ray fluorescence (pXRF) are considered as indispensable tools in the exploration and analysis of lithium-bearing mineral deposits.

 Globally, lithium production is currently derived from two major deposit types: (1) lithium brines or salars and (2) lithium-bearing pegmatites, with universal output divided about 50:50 from every source.
-This article focuses on lithium-bearing pegmatites and shows how the Olympus pXRF and pXRD analyzers are applied to these kinds of deposits.
+This article focuses on lithium-bearing pegmatites and shows how the Evident pXRF and pXRD analyzers are applied to these kinds of deposits.

 Exploration for LCT Pegmatites